 Getting An Arrest Record Removed From Your File

 To remove a record from your personal file you have a few options available depending on your situation and the nature of the crime.
-The most basic procedures are listed below and require the assistance of legal council to ensure the record is removed successfully and legally.
+The most basic procedures are listed below and require the assistance of legal counsel to ensure the record is removed successfully and legally.

 Sealing: the court will seal the record from public view, but anyone in the court system and legal officials can still request the right to review sealed records at any time.